-We opined in our last article, “Why Traditional Hedges Fail,” that most traditional hedges had significant weaknesses and did not have many characteristics of a great hedge.
+In our last article, “Why Traditional Hedges Fail,” we opined that most traditional hedges had significant weaknesses and did not have many characteristics of a great hedge.
 Volatility (long positions in VIX futures), while not perfect, has a number of these favorable characteristics for hedging an equity portfolio.

 The characteristics of an excellent equity hedge are three-fold: